M-Colley/Weather-Image-Recognition/README.md

-# Weather Image Classification using ML
+# Weather Image Classification using ML --- Updated to scikit-learn 1.6.0 and improved preprocess

+## Raison d'etre
+The original version uses deprecated functionality of `scikit-learn` and `skimage`.
+Furthermore, the `preprocess.py` process leads to corrupted images - this was resolved.

 ## Dataset